-Descriptor Upper Pay Range Point 1 Upper Pay Range Point 2 Upper Pay Range Point 3 School and National Initiatives P2 - Have an ex ttensive knowledge and understanding of how to ι Teachers act on relevant legislation, changed practice and National initiatives, working with leadership team and governors to ensure that the provision is more than 'Good'.
-Teachers act proactively upon changes in policy and lead the process well, embracing change and seeking out opportunities which will heighten outcomes for pupils.
-Teachers lead whole school initiatives, able to motivate, inspire and drive colleagues, directly impacting on staff attitudes, their understanding of the initiatives and ultimately raising standards. nanagement strategies, including how to personalise Descriptor Upper Pay Range Point 1 Upper Pay Range Point 2 Upper Pay Range Point 3 Teaching and Learning Teaching in learning sessions is challenging and motivating to all children through effective planning, innovative delivery, responsive questioning and quality assessment.
+P2 - Have an extensive knowledge and understanding of how to use and adapt a range of teaching, learning and behaviour management strategies, including how to personalise learning to provide opportunities for all learners to achieve their potential

+Descriptor Upper Pay Range Point 1 Upper Pay Range Point 2 Upper Pay Range Point 3 Teaching and Learning Teaching in learning sessions is challenging and motivating to all children through effective planning, innovative delivery, responsive questioning and quality assessment.
 Teachers make the process of learning explicit in their teaching, so that the children develop high levels of metacognitive skills to enable them to become more effective and efficient learners.
 Teachers develop in colleagues the ability to ensure that learning sessions are challenging and motivating to all children through effective planning, innovative delivery, responsive questioning and quality assessment and are able to articulate specific skills and strategies needed to support.
 Teachers make the process of learning explicit both in their teaching and in the support they offer their colleagues, so that the children develop high levels of Teachers develop in colleagues from both internally and externally, the ability to ensure that learning sessions are challenging and motivating to all children through effective planning, innovative delivery, responsive questioning and quality assessment and are able to articulate specific skills and strategies needed to support, with the pedagogical understanding made explicit.
 Teachers make the process of learning explicit both in their teaching, in the support they offer their